Updated 10/25/2023

-The Fed eliminated all reserve requirements for banks on March 16, 2020 for the first time in history and I didn’t even know about it until today because it got very little press.
-Also, it was the beginning of the Covid crisis and I was paying more attention to the residents of my mother’s nursing home unit which was one of the first that Covid hit and over half of the dozen residents died during that first month.
-But there was surprisingly little attention to this revolutionary change in policy given it means that banks can, in theory, lend infinite amounts of money!
-That in turn would create massive instability because a bank with infinite loans would soon eliminate reserves and have zero ability to pay depositors who want to write checks or make withdrawals.
-Here is a Forbes report:
+The Fed eliminated all reserve requirements for banks on March 16, 2020 for the first time in history and I didn’t even know about it until today because it got very little press, perhaps because it was the beginning of the Covid crisis.
+Personally I was paying more attention to the residents at my mother’s nursing home where over half of the residents on her unit died during that first month.
+It was one of the first places in the country that Covid hit and public health workers had to swoop in from out of town to keep the place running.

 The Federal Reserve just did enough to rate a “very happy” by …President Trump.
 That alone tells you they fired a big gun…